adriangb/scikeras/README.md

 ### Dynamically built models
 There are 2 ways to specify a model building function for dynamically built models:
 1. Pass a callable function or an instance of a class implementing `__call__` as the `build_fn` parameter.
-2. Subclass the wrapper and implement `__call__` in your class.
+2. Subclass the wrapper and implement `_keras_build_fn` in your class.

 The logic for selecting which method to use is in `BaseWrapper._check_build_fn`.
-For either method, the ultimate function used to build the model is stored by reference in `BaseWrapper.__call__`.
 From now on this will be refered to as `model building function`.

 The signature of the model building function will be used to dynamically determine which parameters should be passed.
 Parameters are chosen from the arguments of `fit` and from the public parameters of the wrapper instance (ex: `n_classes_` or `n_outputs_`).
-For example, to create a Multi Layer Perceptron model that is able to dynamically set the input and output sizes as well as hidden layer sizes, you would add `X` and `n_outputs_` to your model building function's signature:
+For example, to create a Multi-Layer Perceptron model that is able to dynamically set the input and output sizes as well as hidden layer sizes, you would add `X` and `n_outputs_` to your model building function's signature:

 ```python3
 from scikeras.wrappers import KerasRegressor